Theory of Operation

 Configuration Options

-The following sections give details on how the SPI_HOST can be used to control a specific peripheral.
+The following sections give details on how the SPI_HOST IP can be used to control a specific peripheral.
 For simplicity, this section describes how to interact one device, attached to CSB[0], and as such references are made to the multi-registers CONFIGOPTS and COMMAND.
 To configure timing and send commands to devices on other CSB lines, instead use the CONFIGOPTS multi-register corresponding to desired CSB line.

 Clock rate selection